1024jp/gnuplot-coteditor/README.md

 © 2011-2014 1024jp

 The files are distributed under the terms of the MIT license.
-See [LISENCE](LISENCE) file for details.
+See [LICENSE](LICENSE) file for details.